Wes Nofire

-John Wesley "Wes" Nofire (born April 30, 1986) is a Cherokee-American politician and a former heavyweight professional boxer.
+John Wesley "Wes" Nofire (born April 30, 1986) is a Cherokee Nation and American politician and a former heavyweight professional boxer who has served as the Oklahoma Native American Affairs Liaison since 2023.
 During his boxing career Nofire fought under the name "The Cherokee Warrior".
-Nofire currently serves on the Cherokee Nation tribal council and was a candidate in the 2022 United States House of Representatives elections for Oklahoma's 2nd congressional district.
+Nofire served on the Cherokee Nation tribal council between 2019 and 2023.
+He was a Republican candidate in the 2022 primary election for Oklahoma's 2nd congressional district and candidate in the 2023 Cherokee Nation principal chief election.

 Early life

-John Wesley Nofire was born on April 30, 1986 at W.W.
-Hastings Hospital in Tahlequah, Oklahoma on the Cherokee Nation Reservation to Sherman and Annette Nofire.
+John Wesley Nofire was born on April 30, 1986, at W.W.
+Hastings Hospital in Tahlequah, Oklahoma, on the Cherokee Nation Reservation to Sherman and Annette Nofire.

-Nofire grew up in the Welling area, and attended High school at Sequoyah High School in Tahleuqah.
+Nofire grew up in the Welling area, and attended High school at Sequoyah High School in Tahlequah.
 Sequoyah High School is an all Native American High School operated by the Cherokee Nation and is funded by Bureau of Indian Education.
 Nofire was on the 2004 State Champion Basketball team for Sequoyah.

 Boxing career

 Nofire, began boxing in 2007 as a way to stay physically fit.
 As an amateur, Nofire was named Oklahoma State Champion in the Super Heavyweight Division and went on to participate in the 2010 National Golden Gloves boxing tournament as the Kansas-Oklahoma regional representative.